-Classroom procedures and expectations are for your benefit.
+Classroom rules/procedures/expectations are for your benefit.
 The following will help you do your work with less confusion and help you to succeed!

-Entering the Classroom – Quietly walk into the classroom and get out your materials and begin working on project or assignment.
+Entering the Classroom – Quietly walk into the classroom, get out your materials and begin working on project or assignment.

-End of Class – 5-10 minutes (based on materials) before the bell, put away all materials and projects, clean work area, sit in seat for the bell, push stool in when dismissed.
+End of Class – 5-10 minutes (based on materials) before the bell, put away all materials and projects, clean work area, sit in or stand by seat until bell rings, push stool in when dismissed.

-Name on Work – make sure your name/class is clearly written on project and stored in a safe place: art locker/shelf, etc. Sketchbooks, assignments, etc. – write name, date, and number of sketch on bottom right hand corner of paper and turn into appropriate black crate.
+Name on Work – make sure your name/class is clearly written on project and stored in a safe place: art locker/shelf, etc. Sketchbooks, assignments, etc. – write name, date, and number of sketch on bottom right hand corner of paper and turn in.

 Cleaning Up – Art is messy, we all must work together to keep the classroom as a workable space.
 You will have to be responsible and clean up after yourself!